 Kelvin’s focus in recent years has been “training the trainers” and helping schools develop choir programmes and enhance their classroom music lessons.
 In 2022 and 2023, he hosted workshops for 40 primary schools under the Po Leung Kuk Affiliated Primary School – Committee of Promotion of Music Education and Tung Wah Group of Hospitals Music Academy, coaching over 100 frontline music teachers.
 Kelvin also serves as a consultant to the music department in various primary and secondary schools.

 Kelvin’s choral music career extends beyond Hong Kong, as he has conducted in the United States, Spain, Norway, Singapore, Japan, Malaysia, and Mainland China.
 In 2019, he served as a visiting conductor for the Summer Camp of the Toronto Children’s Chorus.
 Additionally, Kelvin served as a judge for the Voices in Bloom International Singing Competition organized by the Young Choral Academy in 2022.
-Later in 2023, he will serve as a clinician in the Malaysian Choral Eisteddfod in Kuala Lumpur in Malaysia and a guest conductor for the Defrost Youth Choir in Norway.
+In 2023, he served as a clinician in the Malaysian Choral Eisteddfod in Kuala Lumpur in Malaysia and a guest conductor for the Defrost Youth Choir in Norway.